MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 This command configures settings for the CAU clustered role on the cluster named CONTOSO-FC1.
 The CAU clustered role is configured to perform updating runs on Tuesdays on the second week of each month.
 The CAU clustered role allows 10 minutes for the restarting of each node, if a restart is necessary.
-If the restart does not complete within this time, then the updating run on that node is marked as failed.
+If the restart doesn't complete within this time, then the updating run on that node is marked as failed.
 The CAU clustered role runs a script after updating completes, just after the node leaves Maintenance mode.
 The script is located at the root of drive G: in clustered storage and is named verifyupdatesinstalled.ps1.
-Because the command specifies the *Force* parameter, the cmdlet runs without displaying confirmation prompts.
+Because the command specifies the **Force** parameter, the cmdlet runs without displaying confirmation prompts.

 ### Example 3: Initiate an updating run on the specified cluster